-As I end this article, I hope that I was able to shed light and spark your interest in how to use the word ganda in Tagalog.
-If you enjoyed this post, feel free to share it on social media and help us spread the word on what the Philippines have to offer!
+As I end this article, I hope that I was able to shed light and spark your interest in how to use the word ganda or beautiful in Tagalog.
+If you enjoyed this post, feel free to share it on social media and help us spread the word about what the Philippines have to offer!

-Set aside at least 10 minutes a day with Ling app and we bet that you can speak the language in no time!
+Set aside at least 10 minutes a day with the Ling app and we bet that you can speak the language in no time!
 Unlike other languages, Tagalog is easier to remember even if it holds a unique set of words influenced by different cultures the country has come across.
 The language itself is charming in the sense that it holds an ever-growing set of words and phrases which are heavily shaped by trends and history from all over the world.

 Interested to learn more Tagalog language vocabulary words like how to express the basics to the most complex ideas?
 For extra reinforcement in the Tagalog language, be sure to check out the Ling app.
 This handy-dandy training buddy features fun mini-games and quizzes that can motivate you to practice and explore more about your target language day by day.
 Why not download the Ling app now via the Play Store or App Store and enjoy learning languages!